totaljs/components/j-Attachments/readme.md

 ## j-Attachments

-The component renders attachments into the simple list.
-A user is able to remove attachments.
+The component displays attachments in the simple list.
+A user can remove attachments.

 - jComponent `v19|v20`